alexpages/nexusToAWSCodeArtifact/README.md

 ## Execution Steps

 1. Update the variables `NEXUS_REPO` and `NEXUS_GROUP_ID` in the script accordingly.
+2. Update any other variable if needed
+3. If you use the assume_role.sh script, you may change the role defined within.
+And then, execute `./assume_role.sh dev`
-2. Run the script using the command:
+4. Run the script using the command:
    ```
    sh python3 nexusToAwsCodeArtifact.py
    ```